doersino/tixyz/README.md

 ### Workin' it

-Open `src/index.js` (or whatever file you want to work on) in your preferrred text editor.
+Open `src/index.js` (or whatever file you want to work on) in your preferred text editor.
 Then execute:

 ```
 $ npm run start
 ```

-This will automatically build the project, fire up a basic web server, and ask your browser to nagivate to it.
+This will automatically build the project, fire up a basic web server, and ask your browser to navigate to it.
 Whenever you save any changes now, the project will be rebuilt and – like magic – your browser will refresh the page.

 ### Build & Deploy